shawnbanasick/kade/README.md

 <br/>

-## Installation Instructions - Apple macOS
+## Installation Instructions - Linux
-The application is packaged as an "AppImage".
-To run it you may need to change its file permissions.
+The application is packaged as an "AppImage" so it can be installed on most of the major distributions.
+On some distrobutions it will offer to install the software.
+On other distributions, you may need to change the file permissions of the downloaded file.
 1. Right click on the downloaded file.
 2. Select "Properties".
 3. Select "Permissions".
 (Example image from debian-based "MX Linux")